orsonteodoro/muslx32/README.txt

 #set the root password

 #build the native toolchain
-emerge -pve system
+emerge -ve system

 #remember to build mpfr, which, gettext as cross-compile if it fails then continue --resuming

 #build the world
-emerge -vuDN world
+emerge -ve world

 #remember to build mpfr, which, gettext as cross-compile if it fails then continue --resuming